nadhack/nadhack.github.io/_pages/membership.md

 ## How to join

-If you are interested in what we do and want to become a member, you can signup using this link to our payment system [Gocardless](https://pay.gocardless.com/AL0000FVVDBC3G)
+If you are interested in what we do and want to become a member, you can signup using this link to our payment system [Gocardless](https://pay.gocardless.com/AL0000FVVDBC3G) After signing up to be a member with Gocardless, please email us using the email address shown below, the membership level and monthly fee you have signed up for.

 If you have any questions you can contact us at: [hello@nadhack.co.uk](mailto:hello@nadhack.co.uk)